This page provides information to UK Part 66 Aircraft Maintenance Licence holders wishing to add a category or sub-category to their existing licence.

-Note:The EU/EASA Certificates of Recognition (CofR) would continue to be acceptable until 30 December 2022 for inclusion on an UK Part-66 licence in certain circumstances:
+Please note the EU/EASA Certificates of Recognition (CofR) may continue to be acceptable for inclusion on an UK Part-66 licence dependant on the date of issue:

 The EU/EASA Organisation approval certificate valid at the time the course was completed along with the CofRs must be submitted to support applications.